Jamesrkiv/TodoList/README.md

 <br>

 ### Packaging with Electron
-The application can be run using the '_start-electron.bat' file for development purposes.
-Otherwise, '_npm-build.bat' will create a build of the app under a new folder.
-The '_winstaller.bat' batch file is inteded to be ran after a build is created in order to create an installer.
+The application can be run using the _\_start-electron.bat_ file for development purposes.
+Otherwise, _\_npm-build.bat_ will create a build of the app under a new folder.
+The _\_winstaller.bat_ batch file is intended to be ran after a build is created in order to create an installer.
 Currently, I only intend to develop this for use with Windows since that's all I'll use it for.

+### Feature Creep
+With a majority of the initial work being done, here's some of my plans for how I can needlessly increase the complexity of this project:
+* Add drag & drop for the list, at least in default sort mode (rename to custom or add custom sort option?)
+	- I'd likely need to maintain a separate db to track the user-assigned order of the items
+* More dumb ideas pending!